-For Mr. Agle, the amount reflects 18 months annual base salary.
 For Messrs.
-Rosica, Duva, Ruzicka and Sidi this amount represents (i)18, 12, 6 and 6 months annual base salary, respectively, in effect on the date of termination (ii) target annual cash incentive compensation for the year of termination multiplied by the actual plan payout factor and a pro-ration percentage reflecting the number of months during the year the executive served (the table above reflects an assumed payout ratio at target bonus).
-Mr. Agle is entitled to the payment if he is terminated without cause or if he terminates his employment for good reason.
-Messrs.
-Rosica, Duva, Ruzicka and Sidi are entitled to the payment if they are terminated in the role set forth in their offer letter without cause.
+Rosica and Agle, this amount represents (i) eighteen (18) months base salary in effect on the date of termination, plus (ii) 1.5 times the target annual cash incentive compensation for the year of termination multiplied by a pro-ration percentage reflecting the number of months during the year the executive served (the table above reflects an assumed payout ratio at target bonus).